-Heidi W. Durrow is The New York Times bestselling author of The Girl Who Fell From the Sky, which received writer Barbara Kingsolver’s 2008 PEN/Bellwether Prize for Literature of Social Change, and is a book club favorite.
-The Girl Who Fell From the Sky has been hailed as one of the Best Novels of 2010 by The Washington Post, a Top 10 Book of 2010 by The Oregonian, a Top 10 Buzz Book of 2010 by the Boston Herald and named a Top 10 Debut of 2010 by Booklist.
-Ebony Magazine named Heidi as one of its Power 100 Leaders of 2010 along with writers Edwidge Danticat, Malcolm Gladwell and Ntozake Shange.
-In 2011, Heidi was nominated for a NAACP Image Award for Outstanding Literary Debut.
+Heidi W. Durrow is The New York Times bestselling author of The Girl Who Fell From the Sky, winner of Barbara Kingsolver’s 2008 PEN/Bellwether Prize for Socially Engaged Fiction and a book club favorite.
+The Girl Who Fell From the Sky was hailed as one of the Best Novels of 2010 by The Washington Post, a Top 10 Book of 2010 by The Oregonian, a Top 10 Buzz Book of 2010 by The Boston Herald, and a Top 10 Debut of 2010 by Booklist.
+Ebony named Durrow as one of its Power 100 Leaders of 2010, along with writers Edwidge Danticat and Malcolm Gladwell.
+In 2011, Durrow was nominated for a NAACP Image Award for Outstanding Literary Debut.

-Heidi W. Durrow is a graduate of Stanford, Columbia’s Graduate School of Journalism, and Yale Law School.
-Originally from Portland, Oregon, Heidi has worked as a corporate litigator at Cravath, Swaine & Moore, and as a Life Skills trainer to professional athletes of the National Football League and National Basketball Association.
-She is a host of the award-winning weekly podcast The Mixed Experience; and a founder and producer of the Mixed Remixed Festival, an annual free public event that celebrates stories of the Mixed experience.
-She is also a sought-after public speaker who has spoken at Brown, Exeter, Yale Law School and many other universities nationwide and has also spoken at popular festivals, conferences and high schools on creativity, women’s empowerment, and multicultural and multiracial issues.
-She has been featured as an expert on multiracial and multicultural issues and identity by the NBC Nightly News, The New York Times, CNN, National Public Radio, the BBC, Ebony Magazine and the San Francisco Chronicle.
+Durrow is a graduate of Stanford University, Columbia’s Graduate School of Journalism, and Yale Law School.
+Originally from Portland, Oregon, Durrow has worked as a corporate attorney and as a life skills trainer for professional athletes in the NFL and NBA.
+She is an award-winning podcaster and host of The Mixed Experience, where she explores the multiracial experience in pop culture, academia, and history.
+Durrow is also the founder and executive director of the Mixed Remixed Festival, an annual public event celebrating the mixed-race experience.
+It is the largest nationwide gathering of multiracial people in the country.
+Durrow has spoken on creativity, women’s empowerment, and multicultural and multiracial issues at universities, conferences, and festivals nationwide.
+She has been featured as an expert on multiracial issues and identity by the NBC Nightly News, The New York Times, CNN, National Public Radio, the BBC, Ebony Magazine and the San Francisco Chronicle.
 She is an occasional contributor to National Public Radio.

-She is the recipient of a Fellowship in Fiction from the New York Foundation for the Arts, a Jerome Foundation Fellowship for Emerging Writers, a Jentel Foundation Residency, and won top honors in the Lorian Hemingway Short Story Competition and the Chapter One Fiction Contest.
-She has received grants from the Elizabeth George Foundation, the American Scandinavian Foundation, the Roth Endowment and the American Antiquarian Society.
-She has also received Fellowships to the Norman Mailer Writers’ Colony and the Bread Loaf Writer’s Conference.
+Durrow is the recipient of a Fellowship in Fiction from the New York Foundation for the Arts, a Jerome Foundation Fellowship for Emerging Writers, and a Jentel Foundation Residency.
+She won top honors in the Lorian Hemingway Short Story Competition and the Chapter One Fiction Contest.
+She has received grants from the Elizabeth George Foundation, the American Scandinavian Foundation, the Roth Endowment, and the American Antiquarian Society, as well as Fellowships to the Norman Mailer Writers Colony and the Bread Loaf Writer’s Conference.

-For more information on Heidi Durrow, please visit heidiwdurrow.com.
+For more information on Heidi Durrow, please visit www.heididurrow.com.